TatsuyaOGth/ofxEyeTribe/README.md

 You can checkout for each version.
 See Tags in master branch.

 **Ver.
+0.4**

+- Fixed VS example project file (added cpp file, you have to "Release" build)
+- Added some calibration functions

+**Ver.
 0.3**

 - Supported Visual Studio 2015 x64 (Thank you [Matt](https://github.com/mattfelsen))